HumphreyBoaGart/grackle/README.md

 Currently only tested to work in Debian.

-**This software is still in very early stages, and will probably not be useful to anyone but myself for a little bit.
-Check back later.**
+***This software is still in very early stages, and will probably not be useful to anyone but myself for a little bit.
+Check back later.***

+## How It Works

+Grackle is an incredibly simple package of shell scripts, designed to work as seamlessly as possible with *"traditional"* Linux commands.
+Virtually everything piggybacks off of a common off-the-shelf Linux components, with a bias towards packages with minimal dependencies.
+All configuration files, account data, hosted web sites, apps, etc, are stored in their respective stock directories elsewhere on the system.
+It stores very little local data itself beyond the shell scripts and skeleton directories.
+There is no database or any sort of internal tracking of accounts, as these things are already being performed by the operating system.

+There are two types of accounts in a Grackle system, **user accounts** and **app accounts**.
+Users are the people who log into your system directly to do whatever on it.
+App accounts are for any application or site you are hosting.
+Both types of accounts are simply Linux users sorted into groups, and whom have differently configured /home/ directories to match their varying needs.
+When you create a new account with Grackle *(whether it be a user or app account)* it pulls a skeleton directory from `skel/home/`, and Linux handles the rest of it from there.

+That's it, that's all there is to it.
+There's some extra installer packages going into this *(so there is the option for lightweight a-la-carte server builds)* that simply run `apt install` and copies some files to `/etc/`.
+It's deliberately simple, mainly for performance sake but also to make it easy to modify and build off of.

 ## Installation